mauroservienti/milestone.github.io/_posts/2021-02-04-do-not-trust-the-user-mental-model.md

 It's easier to look at the problems that a traditional data model-based design approach raises when used in the context of a distributed system.

 > There are many cases in which a data model-based design works flawlessly.
 Don't get me wrong; I'm not implying that data model-based design approaches are a mistake.
 There is nothing wrong with building an application that uses something like "Active Record," whose foundations are within a data model-based design.
+For example, in a book library management application, recording books, authors, and publishers will probably work just fine using a data-driven model.

 Let's use the well-known and sometimes abused e-commerce domain.
 In the e-commerce domain, there is the concept of Customers.
 Customers want to browse for Products to select what best suits their needs.